sebastianhuettemann/sentence_classification/README.md

 This file contains a framework that was used as a codebook for manually classifying the sentences, providing examples for the individual sentence classes.

 ## Article_Information.xlsx
-This file contains references to the 117 articles from AIS8 articles (AIS 2021).
-We sentences in this repository were sampled from these articles.
+This file contains references to the 117 articles from AIS8 (AIS 2021).
+The sentences in this repository were sampled from these articles.

 # References